-In our experiments we used a MSP430F417 based sensor with a software emulated transmitter which was adapted to use both our PWM encoding and the Manchester encoding for the same data structure and the hardware implementation described above as the receiver.
+In our experiments we used a MSP430F417 based sensor with a software emulated transmitter which was adapted to use both our PWM encoding and the Manchester encoding for the same data structure and the hardware implementation described above as the receiver - Figures 11 and 12.

+Figure 11 - MSP430F417 based sensor with transmitter

 In the first experiment we were interested in the time that it takes the receiver to get to the functioning point once the transmission is started.
-For this we looked at the output signal of the RF radio receiver on the digital output that is connecter to the digital receiver implemented on the FPGA.
+For this we looked at the output signal of the RF radio receiver on the digital output that is connected to the digital receiver implemented on the FPGA.